zach030/tycho-protocol-sdk/docs/indexing/reserved-attributes.md

 ## State Attributes

 The following attributes names are reserved and must be given using `EntityChanges`.
+Unlike [Static Attributes](#static-attributes), state attributes are used for dynamic attributes and are allowed to change at anytime.

 - ### <u>**stateless_contract_addr**</u>